Aronja/Urbanstreet/README.md

 I wrote backend and authentication for the website in flask.

 ## Team
-Elena - Front End and Webdesign
-Amanda - managed the project
-Pankaja - Front End of old foyer (not in this repository) me (Astrid) - Unity game, Back End, a bit of Front End
+Elena - Front End and Webdesign // me (Astrid) - Unity game, Back End, a bit of Front End

 ## Play the Game